-(b) ensuring that any relevant evidence of the data breach (such as computer imaging, forensic investigation or other investigative processes) is preserved and stored securely.
+- (a) keeping a record of all steps taken during the preliminary investigation and subsequent assessment of the reported data breach; and - (b) ensuring that any relevant evidence of the data breach (such as computer imaging, forensic investigation or other investigative processes) is preserved and stored securely.

-The information may be required by forensic investigators, legal advisors, law enforcement and regulators, as well as for use in preparing notifications to and communications with affected individuals and the OAIC and any other regulator or relevant entities.
+The information may be required by forensic investigators, legal advisors, law enforcement and regulators, as well as for use in preparing notifications to and communications with affected individuals and the OAIC (or where GDPR applies, the relevant supervisory authority) and any other regulator or relevant entities.

-Evidence and records must be sufficient to demonstrate to the OAIC, where required, the reasonable steps taken to comply with statutory and other legal obligations.
+Evidence and records must be sufficient to demonstrate to the OAIC, (or where GDPR applies, the relevant supervisory authority), the reasonable steps taken to comply with statutory and other legal obligations where the University is required to do so.